FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6b.md

 }
 ```

 You will have to make changes to the application's existing reducer.
 Create a separate reducer for the new functionality by using the Redux Toolkit's <em>createSlice</em> function.
-Also refactor the application so that it uses a combined reducer as shown in this part of the course material.
+Also, refactor the application so that it uses a combined reducer as shown in this part of the course material.

-The application does not have to use the <i>Notification</i> component in any intelligent way at this point in the exercises.
+The application does not have to use the <i>Notification</i> component in an intelligent way at this point in the exercises.
 It is enough for the application to display the initial value set for the message in the <i>notificationReducer</i>.

 #### 6.11 Better anecdotes, step9

-Extend the application so that it uses the <i>Notification</i> component to display a message for the duration of five seconds when the user votes for an anecdote or creates a new anecdote:
+Extend the application so that it uses the <i>Notification</i> component to display a message for five seconds when the user votes for an anecdote or creates a new anecdote:

 ![](../../images/6/8ea.png)